bilalgokburi/Pokedex/README.md

 # Pokedex
-Creating pokeamon card and searching by name
+Creating pokemon card and searching by name